 14. How Universal Credit works with the Tax-Free Childcare scheme

 Information on the Tax-Free Childcare scheme and Universal Credit childcare costs is provided to help you to make an informed choice.

 Child Benefit will continue to be paid separately and will not affect your Universal Credit payments.

 16. Child maintenance payments

 Any child maintenance payments you receive will not affect your Universal Credit payments.

-17. What happens if my partner or I get a job?
+17. What happens if you or your partner get a job

 You must tell the Department for Work and Pensions when your circumstances change, including when you start work, earn more or work more hours.
 Depending on your circumstances, you could still get support and advice on increasing your earnings when you’re in work.

 You can earn a certain amount before your Universal Credit payments are reduced.
 This is known as your work allowance.
 If you earn less than this anything you earn is additional income which you can keep.